scalalandio/chimney/docs/docs/supported-transformations.md

     When `AnyVal` special handling cannot be used (e.g. because value/constructor is private), then Chimney falls back to treat them as a normal class.

+!!! warning

+    If you use any override (`withFieldConst`) getting value from/to `AnyVal`, it _will_ be treated as just a normal product type.

 ## Between `sealed`/`enum`s